Activity Calendar Login / Register Contact Us

 • Deciduous trees: 6 inches and greater in diameter.

-Please use this link to learn how to properly measure your tree before applying.
+Use this link for detailed information on how to properly measure your tree.

 If your permit application is associated with wildfire mitigation, please review our Wildfire Mitigation Policy and Ignition Resistant Tree Guide.